crook/yum-axelget/README.md

 ## Debug

-Run "sudo python /usr/bin/yum --debuglevel=3 YumCommand"
+Run "sudo /usr/bin/yum --debuglevel=3 YumCommand"

 Please send the console output of the above command for help and support